 \begin{cor} Let $R$ be an almost noetherian ring.
 Then an $R$-module $M$ (resp. an $R^a$-module $M^a$) is almost coherent if and only if it is almost finitely generated. \end{cor} \begin{proof} It suffices to prove the claim for an honest $R$-module $M$.
 Corollary~\ref{cor:almost-noetherian-almost-coherent} and Corollary~\ref{acoh-fp-coh-2} imply that $M$ is almost coherent if and only if it is almost finitely presented.
 Now Lemma~\ref{lemma:almost-noetherian-almost-fg-almost-fp} says that $M$ is almost finitely presented if and only if it is almost finitely generated.
 This finishes the proof. \end{proof}

-\begin{warning} Unlike the case of usual noetherian rings, Hilbert's Nullstellensatz seems as a much more subtle problem in the almost world.
+\begin{warning} Unlike the case of usual noetherian rings, Hilbert's Nullstellensatz is more subtle in the almost world.
 In particular, we do not know if a polynomial algebra in a finite number of variables over an almost noetherian ring is almost noetherian.
-However, we show that Hilbert's Nullstellensatz holds for perfectoid valuation rings in Section~\ref{section:Examples}. \end{warning}
+However, we show will that Hilbert's Nullstellensatz holds for perfectoid valuation rings in Section~\ref{section:Examples}. \end{warning}